temporalio/documentation/docs/application-development/features.md

 <TabItem value="go">

-To set a timer in Go, use the [`NewTimer()`](https://pkg.go.dev/go.temporal.io/sdk/workflow#NewTimer) function and pass the duration you want to wait before continuing.
+To set a Timer in Go, use the [`NewTimer()`](https://pkg.go.dev/go.temporal.io/sdk/workflow#NewTimer) function and pass the duration you want to wait before continuing.

 ```go
 timer := workflow.NewTimer(timerCtx, duration)
 ```

-To set a sleep in Go, use the [`sleep()`](https://pkg.go.dev/go.temporal.io/sdk/workflow#Sleep) function and pass the duration you want to wait before continuing.
+To set a sleep duration in Go, use the [`sleep()`](https://pkg.go.dev/go.temporal.io/sdk/workflow#Sleep) function and pass the duration you want to wait before continuing.
 A zero or negative sleep duration causes the function to return immediately.

 ```go
 sleep = workflow.Sleep(ctx, 10*time.Second)